 The final cost will depend on where you live, the brand/make/model, the output, installation location, efficiency, and more.

-Just remember when you’re comparing ductless mini-splits by cost, you should also keep the other categories in mind, like efficiency, features, BTU output and cooling/heating capacity, warranty, how many air handling units you need, and whether you need heating and cooling.
+Just remember when you’re comparing ductless heat pumps by cost, you should also keep the other categories in mind, like efficiency, features, BTU output and cooling/heating capacity, warranty, how many air handling units you need, and whether you need heating and cooling.

 Ductless Mini-Splits with the Best Warranty Coverage

-Ductless systems are large investments, just like with other HVAC equipment.
+Ductless heat pumps are large investments, just like with other HVAC equipment.
 Because of the money you’re going to put down and how long you want the unit to last, it’s important to look at the warranty coverage that comes with different makes and models.

 Warranties range anywhere from standard to great, and the great ones could save you hundreds of dollars (and maybe more) in repair costs over the life of the unit.